 If you or an older adult in your family is struggling to maintain a healthy diet, we have a few suggestions for you.
 Depending on their personal situation, one of these may be a solution.

 At Sunrise, we understand the important role a healthy diet plays in a senior’s life.
-Visit our Senior Eats blog for senior nutrition tips, recipes, and other news about aging and eating well.
+Browse our Nutrition & Recipe Resources for senior nutrition tips, recipes, and other news about aging and eating well.

 We also invite you to join us for a meal at Sunrise.
 Call 888-434-4648 to learn more and schedule a time!